kartiks2000/Express.js-Displaying-Dynamic-contents-using-PUG-templating-engine-content/README.md

 Express.js Displaying Dynamic contents using PUG templating engine content

 To dynamically send data to the template we need to send a second argument as a dictionary to "res.render()" and the we could use the vairiables by the keys specified in the dictionary in the template as -: #{ key of dictionary goes here }

+Loops in pug

+suppose products is array vairiable-

+var products = ["kjdbc","dsclvh","wclhnw","wcjwh"]

+each pro in products
+  h1 #{pro}